Ben Rubin (Owner and Lead Teacher, Music Theory, Bass, Guitar, Ukulele, Piano)

-Ben Rubin comes to New Jersey via Ohio, South Carolina, and North Carolina.
+Ben Rubin comes to New Jersey via Ohio, Indiana, South Carolina, and North Carolina.
 But he has lived here for over a decade and has made Jersey City his permanent home.
 Ben began JC Instrumental 15 years ago as a way to make extra money during grad school and has developed it into a neighborhood institution.
 He plays numerous instruments and views music as a holistic skill, with the specifics of each instrument being simply a tool for communicating.
 He believes in integrating theory, improvisation, and composition into all instrumental technique, and in tailoring instruction to each student’s individual goals and interests.
 He has an especially strong background in theory and composition, and enjoys working with adults, teens and children equally, as well as with both beginners and advanced students.

 Carmen Arrojo (Percussion, Latin Music)